Large global solutions for nonlinear Schr\"odinger equations II, mass-supercritical, energy-subcritical cases: The incoming/outgoing waves

 and

 \end{lem}

 \begin{remark} The estimates presented in this lemma are not sharp.
-For example, the first estimate can be improved as the form of $r^{-\frac{d-1}{2}}\big(p_K(r)e^{2\pi ir}+O(r^{-K-1})\big)$ for any $K\in \Z^+$, where $p_K$ is some polynomial function with the order of $K$.
-However, the version presented in this lemma is simple and enough in this paper. \end{remark} \begin{proof}[Proof of Lemma \ref{lem:Jr}] We only prove the first estimate, since the second one is the sum of
+For example, the first estimate can be improved as the form of $r^{-\frac{d-1}{2}}\big(p_K(1/r)e^{2\pi ir}+O(r^{-K-1})\big)$ for any $K\in \Z^+$, where $p_K$ is some polynomial function of order $K$.
+However, the version presented in this lemma is simpler and enough in this paper. \end{remark} \begin{proof}[Proof of Lemma \ref{lem:Jr}] We only prove the first estimate, since the second one is the sum of

 When $d=3$,